hlongn2469/Learning-devops/README.md

   * Shorter interations thus faster time-to-market
 - [ ] Needs a **build pipeline** to generate the build server
 ## Pipeline
-- [ ] Maximize efficiency and avoid idles within each phase of CI
+- [ ] Maximize efficiency and avoid idles within each phase of CI/CD

 ## Why is traditional way (Waterfall model) of operating bad?
 - [ ] Incorrectness of instructions